Team LDM

 Riya Sapkal

-I am a current junior at NYU, majoring in Psychology on the pre-medicine path.
+I am a current senior at NYU, majoring in Psychology on the pre-medicine path.
 My love for kids stems from babysitting, volunteering in pediatrics, and my pageant community service projects centered around children’s health and education.
 Studying psychology gives me a foundation in understanding the relationships of people with each other, the environment, technology, and society, and how the mind develops and adapts to certain phenomena.
 My interest lies in the impact of children’s development on learning pathways, and also how socioeconomic and cultural factors play a role in how they adapt to their worlds and lifestyles.
 I hope to utilize my experiences with LDM to expand my community service projects so that funds and resources can be allocated to assets that are most compatible with how a child’s mind develops based on their circumstances.
 I also hope to acquire unique research skills and professional experiences to better understand my future patients and be a more accommodating and attentive doctor.
 Outside of the lab, you can find me competing in a pageant, at practice with my competitive dance team, tutoring, painting, or most likely strolling through a Target!

 rss9273@nyu.edu